Cray-HPE/docs-csm/operations/kubernetes/Check_the_Health_and_Balance_of_etcd_Clusters.md

 # Check the Health and Balance of etcd Clusters

 Check to see if all of the etcd clusters have healthy pods, are balanced, and have a healthy cluster database.
 There needs to be the same number of pods running on each worker node for the etcd clusters to be balanced.
 If the number of pods is not the same for each worker node, the cluster is not balanced.

 Any clusters that do not have healthy pods will need to be rebuilt.
 Kubernetes cluster data will not be stored as efficiently when etcd clusters are not balanced.

-### Prerequisites
+## Prerequisites

 This procedure requires root privileges.

-### Procedure
+## Procedure

 1. Check the health of the clusters.

     To check the health of the etcd clusters in the services namespace without TLS authentication:

     ```bash
     for pod in $(kubectl get pods -l app=etcd -n services \
     -o jsonpath='{.items[*].metadata.name}'); do echo "### ${pod} ###"; \
-    kubectl -n services exec ${pod} -- /bin/sh -c "ETCDCTL_API=3 etcdctl endpoint health"; done
+    kubectl -n services exec ${pod} -c etcd -- /bin/sh -c "ETCDCTL_API=3 etcdctl endpoint health"; done
     ```

     Example output:

-    ```
+    ```text
     ### cray-bos-etcd-6nkn6dzhv7 ###
     127.0.0.1:2379 is healthy: successfully committed proposal: took = 1.670457ms
     ### cray-bos-etcd-6xtp2gqs64 ###